Kim-Lancaster/portfolio/README.md

 My name is Kim,
 I am a front-end developer based in the United States.

+6/15/22
+Yesterday I finished my PHP course!
+Now, I have to hurry up and use what I learned before I forget it.
+Today I started on JQuery and Node.js courses.
+I have also begun creating the Javascript portion of my tic-tac-toe game.
+I've already forgot some of what I learned about manipulating the DOM.
+This is why practice after a lesson is so important.
+I'll just need to look up a few things an I'm sure I'll get it.
+No progress on my website, I'll try to work on the form and PHP tomorrow.

 6/13/22
 Almost done with my PHP course!
 Very excited to use it for the contact form on my portfolio.
 I worked on the HTML and CSS for the tic-tac-toe project today.
 I haven't had the opertunity to use CSS grids much before so it was good practice.
 Hopefully I can get to the JavaScript tomorrow.
 I forked my FIRST project today too.
 I'm working on fixing some issues on a space shooter game.
 It's in GoDot - a language that I'm not farmiliar.
 Hopefully, I can learn a little something from working with other people's code.